 Despite the intense battle for talent in many technical verticals, there are still some organisations that believe talent acquistion is a basic chore or that its simply HR’s role to bring in the talent.
 These are the mediocre environments where average candidates exist and little innovative happens.
 The companies that place the highest value on human capital, attract the best talent and therefore are the highest performers in their sectors.

 If you want to attract great engineers to your organisation, you need a winning recruitment strategy.
 One that is unique to your firm and appeals directly to those you seek to attract.
-This is your TEVP (Technical Employee Value Proposition) and is key, because engineers are ultimately attracted by the technology that your firm works with.
+This is your TEVP (Technical Employee Value Proposition) and is key, because ultimately the technology that your firm works with is what attracts engineers.
 Furthermore, engineers typically require more evidence that the proposition you present actually exists.
 They want detail on what that will mean for them.